-We have three residential programs that you can participate in, which are all funded by the Watershed Protection Fee.
+We have two residential programs that you can participate in, which are all funded by the Watershed Protection Fee.

-**Homes must be built before 2003 to be eligible for the program** Starting July 1, 2020 this program will follow a distinct timeline.
+**Homes must be built before 2003 to be eligible for the program** This follows a distinct timeline.
 See CleanScapes page for details.

 There are eight different Best Management Practices that can be installed on your property to address stormwater concerns.
 Homeowners will follow the program timeline, including submitting an application for an opportunity to reduce their Watershed Protection Fee and/or be reimbursed for projects.
 Anyone can participate in this program.

 The County provides a financial incentive for homeowners to pump their septic systems every 3 years.
 You will need your invoice showing your system was pumped by a Howard County licensed hauler for a $100 rebate, while funds are available.

 The Watershed Protection Fee aims to improve the water quality of streams and rivers in your neighborhood and the Chesapeake Bay by funding projects that treat Howard County stormwater runoff.
 All residential property owners are charged the fee based on the size of their property.
 The fee is included on the real property tax bills which will are issued July 1 of each year and is only billed once per year.
 Watershed Protection Fee credit applications must be submitted before April 1st for any credit to be considered for the current year tax bill.